Please be sure to follow the latest UK Government guidance to understand what you can/cannot do during Covid-19-

 To make walking to get to where you want to go more fun for children then why not take a break along the way at a playground, for a picnic or turn your walk into a scavenger hunt.

-If you want to build your fitness up and meet new people in your area how about joining in an organised walk, such as a Wild Food Walk or health walk organised by Groundwork?
+If you want to build your fitness up and meet new people in your area how about joining in an organised walk?
 Or take part in one of the guided walks on offer from River Tees Rediscovered [external site].
 We have compiled a list of guided walks and clubs to help.

 3. Save money and time by walking